mlposey/todo-tracker/README.md

 <img src="http://teamcity.marcusposey.com/app/rest/builds/buildType:(id:TodoTracker_Build)/statusIcon"/>
 </a>

 This plugin tracks todo comments in an IntelliJ IDEA project.
+It currently supports the `.go` extension and submitting todos as GitHub issues.